We look at how to identify your adoption champions and help them encourage the use of new tech in your firm

 Our Head of Product, Ryan Turner, was a champion of Legatics at Allen & Overy.
 He had the following to say:

 “Being a champion can be a thankless task.
-You get objections at every turn (often around specific features, or lack of time).
+You get objections at every turn (often around specific features or lack of time).
 But it can be extremely rewarding, too.
 It’s also a vital role in any successful roll-out.
 Having someone who talks the language of users, and has lived their frustrations, can really help drive your adoption forward.”

 Why are champions so important?

-Implementing new technology fails primarily due to inadequate management of its roll-out and the wrong approach.
+Implementing new technology often fails due to inadequate management of its roll-out and the wrong approach.
 Even when the tech is great, asking people to use something that’s unfamiliar and that they may not immediately see the value in is a tall order.

 Using champions to celebrate success